-Many of us think we start consulting when the first invoice has been paid.
+Many of us in the gig economy think we start consulting after the contract is signed.
 This isn’t true — our consulting work begins in our first interaction with a prospect.

-The care we take in advising clients in the exploration phase is a direct reflection of the quality and integrity of the work we’ll be doing for them in an official capacity.
-If we cannot be trusted to let prospects know when a project — even involving us — isn’t worth their time, then the doubt this creates after the fact will carry over to the way current and former clients look at us in the long-term.
+The care we take in advising clients during the negotiation reflects the quality and integrity of the work we’ll be doing for them in an official capacity.
+If we cannot be trusted to let prospects know when a consulting project — even involving us — isn’t worth their time, then the doubt this creates after the fact will carry over to the way current and former clients look at us in the long-term.